conceptcartography/conceptcartography/docs/concepts/epistemic-disadvantage.md

     anaesthetic'
   year: ''
 relations:
-- type: Similar to
+- type: similar to
-  target: Epistemic Injustice
+  target: epistemic injustice
 - type: distinct from
-  target: Epistemic injustice
+  target: epistemic injustice
 ---

-# 🧠 Epistemic disadvantage
+# Epistemic disadvantage

 ## 📖 Definitions

-> "Epistemic disadvantage occurs when non-deliberate, asymmetrical relations exclude person(s) from social participation, leading  to an intellectual or moral harm.
+- "Epistemic disadvantage occurs when non-deliberate, asymmetrical relations exclude person(s) from social participation, leading  to an intellectual or moral harm.
 In other words, epistemic disadvantage marks when a person or group is warrantedly excluded from knowledge exchanges, but the exclusion results in an intellectual or moral harm." ([Goldstein, 2022, p.
 1862])

 ## 💡 Examples